 - Supervisors of hazmat shipping operations

-- Anyone who fills out or signs shipping papers (ex. hazardous waste manifests or bill of ladings)
+- Anyone who fills out or signs shipping papers, such as hazardous waste manifests or bill of ladings

 You’re trained on the specific functions you need to perform on the job site.

-You learn about the dangerous of hazardous materials and ways to avoid accidents.
+You learn about the dangers of hazardous materials and ways to avoid accidents.
 Even with the best prevention methods, accidents can still happen!

 Security Awareness Training